sdbeer/ai-product-strategy/README.md

 # Ai Product Strategy

-> We are building ClearNee, an AI-native personal debt manager for overwhelmed Thai multi-creditor debtors that automates fragmented financial data ingestion and execution, because skyrocketing household NPLs coupled with a total lack of Open Banking infrastructure create a critical window for a hyper-local, workflow-driven financial savior.
+> We are building ClearNee, an AI-native personal debt manager for overwhelmed Thai multi-creditor debtors that automates fragmented financial data ingestion and execution, because skyrocketing household NPLs coupled with a total lack of Open Banking infrastructure create a critica…

 ---